zackees/tx/README.md

 # Versions

+  * 1.0.9: Now has an api `tx.run` for code integration.
+Many other fixes.
   * 1.0.8: Update `magic-wormhole` to fix Mac M1 breakage.
   * 1.0.7: Adds missing dependency for colorama.
   * 1.0.6: Varius fixes and force UTF-8 on Windows to prevent crash during file send.